Billy-Dentith/events-platform/README.md

 This will allow you to create and edit events on the platform.

+Please note: You are also able to register and set-up your own account, but this will only be granted user privileges, and therefore you will only be able to join events and add them to your Google calendar.

 ## Running the Project Locally

 Follow these instructions to run the project on your local machine:

 ### Prerequisites
 - Ensure you have node.js and npm installed.
 You can download them from nodejs.org.
-- Set up a MongoDB database with some test data.
+- Set up a MongoDB database with some test data, following the schemas laid out in Backend/models/....
 - Set up a firebase project.

 ### Clone the Repo